gregermendle/BlockingInterval/README.md

 # BlockingInterval
-Blocking Interval is a Javascript library that utilizes the operation of Javascript's built-in function setInterval to create and execute one interval at a time.
+Blocking Interval utilizes the operation of Javascript's built-in function `setInterval` to create a mutually exclusive executing interval.
+This is not to suggest that setInterval is synchronous, this library merely provides a means for controlling and managing executing intervals.

-### Note:
-Javascript's setInterval function does not run in parallel, however setInterval functions can run one after another.
-This library simply allows one to create an interval that will run by itself.
-It also supplies tools for starting, stopping, pausing, and interrupting intervals.

 #Usage
 ---